jamiefletchertv/http.video/README.md

 # http.video
-Repository contains tools, tips and tricks i've collected for media streaming.
-Taking inspiration from https://awesome.video I wanted to share resources I use regularly.
+Repository containing **links** to tools, tips and tricks related to media streaming.
+Taking inspiration from [https://awesome.video](https://awesome.video) I wanted to share resources I use regularly.

+Each sub-catagory will contain further documentation for *some* of the options and arguments useful with each tool and a link to the repository to download or access the tooling.

+**This repository will not host any scripts or tools.**

 ## [Media Preparation - *Encoding, Packaging & Encryption*](./docs/media-preparation/media-preparation.md)
 - [Bento4](https://github.com/axiomatic-systems/Bento4)